Skills Data Science Hybrid Research Router and Specialist Delegate

 3 consecutive tool failures in fallback Stop, alert user, share what was collected.

 Question is non-research (e.g., "write me code") Decline politely.
-Suggest the user invoke an appropriate skill.
+Suggest the appropriate skill.

-Sub-question can't be answered Note in synthesis as "limited public signal on this"; don't omit silently.
+Sub-question can't be answered Note as "limited public signal on this"; don't omit silently.

-Output format mismatch Honor Q2 preference; if format unavailable, fall back to markdown with note.
+Output format mismatch Honor Q2; if unavailable, fall back to markdown with note.

 Specialist skill missing from environment Skip it in classification scoring; route to fallback or next-best specialist.